philgrayphilgray/designs-2018/000_album-collector/README.md

 [vue-focus-lock](https://github.com/theKashey/vue-focus-lock)

-TODO: update: implement in a more reusable way that doesn't interfere with layout
+TODO: Update: implement in a more reusable way that doesn't interfere with layout; `refs` should suffice here

 ## Check Accessibility and other issues